 From Amsterdam to the diamond capital of Antwerp, from the ‘Silver City’ of Schoonhaven to gilded façades and the greenest Ablasserwaard polders by the windmills of the Kinderdijk, enjoy a real voyage of discovery.
 This classic tour through Holland and Flanders pays homage to the enterprising merchants of the Golden Age and the engineering minds which have made the landscape what it is today.
-Make the comfortable riverboat MS Fluvius your floating home and cruise the lowland waterways down to beautiful medieval Bruges, enjoying scenic cycling stretches between selected points along the way.
+Make the comfortable riverboat MS Fluvius or MS Lena Maria your floating home and cruise the lowland waterways down to beautiful medieval Bruges, enjoying scenic cycling stretches between selected points along the way.
 If you’ve ever fancied really going Dutch, then this classic combo has to the break for you.

 Day One – All aboard in Amsterdam!

 Join the MS Fluvius or MS Lena Maria moored in central Amsterdam and settle in to your floating accommodation on board one of these classic Dutch barges, before it sets off along the narrow canals of Amsterdam towards the River Vecht.
 At Nigtevecht, it’s time to disembark and enjoy a brief encounter with your bike, pedalling along winding riverside paths to Breukelen in the province of Utrecht, an area renowned for fine country mansions along the river built by wealthy 17th century merchant families from Amsterdam.
 Meeting back up with MS Fluvius or MS Lena Maria, the afternoon finishes with a cruise down to Vianan, an attractive small town on the River Lek with fortifications and a 15th century brick gateway.

 Day Two – So much more than just double Dutch